-Since our inception, we have incurred significant losses and, as of March 31, 2002, had an accumulated deficit of \$745.6 million.
+Since our inception, we have incurred significant losses and, as of June 30, 2002, had an accumulated deficit of \$763.4 million.
 We have not achieved profitability on a quarterly or an annual basis, and anticipate that we will continue to incur net losses.
-We have a lengthy sales cycle for our products and, accordingly, we expect to incur sales and other expenses before we realize the related revenues.
+We have a lengthy sales cycle for our products and, accordingly, we expect to incur sales and other expenses before we realize any related revenues.
 We expect to continue to incur significant sales and marketing, research and development and general and administrative expenses and, as a result, we will need to generate significant revenues to achieve and maintain profitability.

 We sell our products primarily through a direct sales force and, in some markets, through resellers and distributors.
-In the future, we anticipate expanding our sales efforts to include additional overseas distribution partners.
 Customers' decisions to purchase our products to deploy in commercial networks involve a significant commitment of resources and a lengthy evaluation, testing and product qualification process.
-We believe these long sales cycles, as well as our expectation that customers will tend to sporadically place significant orders with short lead times, will cause our revenues and results of operations to vary significantly and unexpectedly from quarter to quarter.
+We believe these long sales cycles, as well as our expectation that customer orders will tend to be placed sporadically and with short lead times, will cause our revenues and results of operations to vary significantly and unexpectedly from quarter to quarter.
 We expect to recognize revenues from a limited number of customers for the foreseeable future.

 Sonus began shipping product to customers during the fourth quarter of fiscal 1999 and recorded its first revenues of \$51.8 million in fiscal 2000 and \$173.2 million in fiscal 2001.
-In January 2001 we acquired privately-held telecom technologies, inc. (TTI) and accounted for the acquisition as a purchase for financial reporting purposes.
-Upon the closing of this acquisition, we issued 10,800,000 shares of common stock to the TTI shareholders and in 2001 issued an additional 4,200,000 shares of common stock to them upon the achievement of certain milestones.
+In January 2001, we acquired privately-held telecom technologies, inc. (TTI) and accounted for the acquisition as a purchase for financial reporting purposes.
+Upon the closing of this acquisition, we issued 10,800,000 shares of common stock to the TTI shareholders and during fiscal 2001 issued an additional 4,200,000 shares of common stock to them upon the achievement of certain milestones.
 See Note 3 to our unaudited condensed consolidated financial statements.

-For the six consecutive quarters ending June 30, 2001, our revenue increased each quarter sequentially compared to the previous quarter.
-However, our revenue declined sequentially in the third and fourth quarters of fiscal 2001 and in the first quarter of fiscal 2002 to \$40.3 million, \$38.9 million and \$21.2 million, due to unfavorable business conditions primarily caused by significant declines in capital spending by telecommunications service providers.
-As a result of the current challenging business environment in the telecommunications industry, many service providers, including some of Sonus' customers are experiencing financial difficulties, and some are in the process of restructuring their businesses or have filed for bankruptcy.
+Revenues for the three and six months ended June 30, 2002 were \$21.3 million and \$42.5 million, representing decreases of 60% and 55%, from \$52.6 million and \$94.1 million for the same periods in fiscal 2001, due to unfavorable business conditions primarily caused by significant declines in capital spending by telecommunications service providers.
+As a result of the current challenging business environment in the telecommunications industry, many service providers, including some of Sonus' customers, are experiencing financial difficulties, and some are in the process of restructuring their businesses or have filed for bankruptcy.

-In response to these unfavorable economic conditions, in the third quarter of fiscal 2001, Sonus commenced a restructuring plan designed to reduce expenses and align its cost structure with its revised business outlook.
+In response to these unfavorable economic conditions, in the third quarter of fiscal 2001, Sonus commenced restructuring plans designed to reduce expenses and align its cost structure with its revised business outlook.
 Accordingly, Sonus recorded a restructuring charge in the third quarter of fiscal 2001 of \$25.8 million for a worldwide workforce reduction, consolidation of excess facilities and other charges, a \$374.7 million non-cash impairment charge for the write-off of goodwill and certain purchased intangible assets related to the acquisition of TTI and a \$25.4 million write-off of deferred compensation for shares and options held by terminated employees.